beebeeep/telesh/README.md

 remote client are announcing their presence to server that have simple REST API to run commands on specified host.

+# Requirements
+Server uses tornado, so you should install it with pip or distro's package manager.
+Client uses only python-requests.

 # Usage
 Start server: